HBClab/LabManual/README.md

 More specifically, our research goals relate to __three questions__:

 1. __Aging brain and cognition__: How do the brain and cognition change across the lifespan?
+What are the competing forces "damage" and "resilience" and how can their process and outcome be measured in testable forms in humans?
+The figure below from Ferrucci et al, 2018 visualizes these competing forces.

+![fig][key-background/Ferrucci-2018-Fig2.png]

 2. __Translation__: What impact do age-related changes in the brain and cognition have on everyday function?